Tell us what you're looking for and we'll get you started!

 Each school approaches on-campus accommodations a little differently, but Kentucky’s schools have particularly diverse options.
 Murray State assigns every enrollee at the university to a smaller residential college a la Harry Potter, each with its own vibe.
 Even more interesting, commuter students are also assigned to a residential college, so you’ll have a home base while at school even if you don’t live there.
 Berea College, meanwhile, places all students under the age of 23 in a residence hall with professional staff members who supervise resident assistants, support students and keep everything humming.
 Though Berea stocks its campus with resources, it is also quite generous with scholarships — in addition to its No Tuition Promise, Berea offers scholarships to cover housing.
 Looking for something on campus but not quite so intense?
 The University of Kentucky has graduate and family housing that nontraditional students can also use.
 UK does a great job of providing housing options — including apartments, townhomes, duplexes and houses — that meet all budgets.
-An efficiency apartment goes for as low as $519 a month, which stacks up quite favorably with the $489 rate for a studio in town (after you factor in that utilities, internet and furniture are included).
 Finally, University of Louisville’s Cardinal Covenant gives low-income students the opportunity to waive the cost of room and board (as well as tuition and books).

 Before making a decision about whether to live on campus, look at a net price calculator for your particular school.
 Then, dig further into the numbers and compare all the costs affected by your decision to live on campus (e.g., utilities, gas and food) by punching in some digits on this CalcXML tool.

-With a studio apartment in Kentucky renting for 30 percent less than the national average, you may be better off paying off-campus rent (even with the accompanying fuel and utility costs) if you’re not interested in the extras that on-campus living provides.
+You may be better off paying off-campus rent (even with the accompanying fuel and utility costs) if you’re not interested in the extras that on-campus living provides.
 But that doesn’t necessarily mean you’re on your own.
 University of Louisville actively provides assistance via the Office of Student Involvement, which has set up an Off Campus Student Services page on the website.
-It details everything from where to get free donuts and coffee (Tuesdays in the Red Barn) to carpools to off-campus housing spots.
+It details everything from where to get free donuts and coffee to carpools to off-campus housing spots.
 The University of Kentucky, meanwhile, has created its own housing and roommate search tool in the mode of Zillow.
 Don’t take such services for granted.
 Some schools, like West Kentucky Community & Technical College, which doesn’t have on-campus housing, also doesn’t offer much in the way of help with finding off-campus accommodation.
 In cases like this, you’ll want to look on KentuckyRents.com or a college-specific site like CampusRent.com.
 If rent isn’t something you can afford at the moment, skim through the Kentucky Housing Corporation Community Resource Guide for shelters in your area.

-Unsurprisingly, perhaps, given its status as a coal-producing state, electricity costs more than 20 percent less per kilowatt in Kentucky than the national average.
-But even with low energy prices and a moderate climate, you still have to pay for heating and cooling costs, not to mention water, trash and internet.
+Even with Kentucky’s low energy prices and a moderate climate, you still have to pay for heating and cooling costs, not to mention water, trash and internet.
 One way to cover utilities is by living on campus, where these expenses are incorporated into the overall price tag.
 But if you’re living off campus and paying bills is an issue, it’s worth seeing whether your financial status qualifies you for two locally administered federal programs: the Low-Income Home Energy Assistance Program (LIHEAP) and the Weatherization Assistance Program (WAP).
-The former subsidizes heating bills in the winter for families earning below 130 percent of the poverty line.
-The latter, which serves families at below 200 percent of the poverty line, sets up free home audits to look for ways to minimize energy usage, then follows through with free repairs.
+The former subsidizes heating bills in the winter for families earning below 130% of the poverty line.
+The latter, which serves families at below 200% of the poverty line, sets up free home audits to look for ways to minimize energy usage, then follows through with free repairs.
 To access one or both programs, find your local community action agency, which is charged with administering the programs, and apply.
 If you don’t qualify for either program, keep an eye out for deals offered by utility companies, though many of these peg their eligibility requirements to LIHEAP or WAP eligibility.
 Nonetheless, you can still find ways to save.
-For instance, Louisville Gas & Electric has a free Online Home Energy Analysis program and Kentucky Power has a lighting calculator that shows the effect flipping the light switch has on your bill.
+Kentucky Power has a lighting calculator that shows the effect flipping the light switch has on your bill.